liquidinvestigations/node/docs/Hoover.md

 ---

 The two parameters control:
-- `workers`: the Snoop worker count for this collection
+- `process`: on/off switch for processing this collection, defaults to False.
 - `sync`: wether the workers should track the collection data and re-process changed/new documents

 The collection names must follow the [elasticsearch index naming guide](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/indices-create-index.html#indices-create-index), namely **lowercase alphanumeric**, **dashes** and **numbers** only.